Satwik-7777/Satwik-7777/README.md

 ### 🚀 About Me
 - 🎓 IT student at VIT Vellore
 - 👨‍💻 I’m passionate about coding, open source, and building cool things.
-- 🌱 Currently learning new tech and improving my skills every day.

 ### 🛠️ Tech Stack
 <p align="left">